CSIRT-SK/viruschecker/README.md

 The driver provides a unified REST API to simplify communication with supported antivirus solutions.
 As of this moment the supported antivirus software includes
+- Avast
-- Kaspersky Free
+- Kaspersky
+- Eset

 Support for following AVs is under active development
-- Avast

 - Avira
 - Bitdefender
-- Eset
 - Norton
-- Windefender
+- Windows defender

 The location of the compiled JRE executable is `driver/build/libs/driver-[VERSION]-all.jar`.